 Keep in mind this is just a small facet of the Koch’s (relatively) cheap coup.
 One of many bets.

-But damn-it, when the forces of evil are trying to use our tactics, we have to put aside the all peaceful, all positive, all truth, all the time, theme and borrow from Jane Mayer’s methodology and expose the Kochs for what they are.
+But damn-it, when the forces of greed are trying to use our tactics, we have to put aside the all peaceful, all positive, all truth, all the time, theme and borrow from Jane Mayer’s methodology and expose the Kochs for what they are.
 It’s almost as if this “Convention of States” Koch project is an attempt to channel all of the worst paranoid fears of the aforementioned “runaway” convention and roll it up into one bad nightmare.
 But to what end?
 To ruin it for others?
 Are they trying to claim the card as their own to make it unusable for other (worthy) proposals?
-If we were to amend our Constitution with something approaching our proposal, the Koch and cohorts game ends.
+If we were to amend our Constitution with something approaching our proposal, the Koch and cohorts’ (Koch-conspirators) game ends.
 It’s over.
 But they really should have no fear, because they’ll have the same free access to the Election and Legislative Forums and the same one vote, just like everyone else.
 They just won’t be able to spend money to amplify their voices over others or buy influence anymore, no less and no more.
 Zero, is zero.
 It makes all of us equal.
 Where positive, peaceful, true democracy can finally flourish, where we can govern ourselves with pride and dignity; to work together rationally, to meet our common needs in a more perfect union.

 Our 19th Amendment: Our Mothers Know Best; Truth and Justice Shall Prevail When Good Women Persevere